Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

-3 stars Iconic art prog metal inventors Pain of Salvation released their eighth studio album 'Panther' in August 2020, as usual, through Inside Out Music, and this new recording serves as a successor to their absolutely brilliant 2017 offering 'In the Passing Light of Day'.
-The band present a collection of nine new songs spanning across some fifty minutes of playtime, giving the world of heavy music a real breath of fresh air - this album is quite unique in terms of how it sounds like when compared to the music of Pain of Salvation's peers, and while the listener will find the usual ingredients of a good PoS album - the peculiar approach to songwriting, the memorable choruses, the thoughtful lyrics, and the variety of sounds that the band members create - there is also something that sets this record apart from the rest of the band's catalogue; It is exquisitely personalized and sincere, it is almost like a shelter for all the wayward sons out there, and a very realistic reflection on the current condition of the human spirit.
+4 stars Iconic prog metal innovators Pain of Salvation released their eighth studio album 'Panther' in August of 2020 through Inside Out Music, and this new recording serves as a successor to their absolutely brilliant 2017 offering 'In the Passing Light of Day'.
+The band presents a collection of nine new songs spanning across some fifty minutes of playtime, giving the world of heavy music a real breath of fresh air in the face of their ever so innovatively daring experiments - the peculiar approach to songwriting, the memorable choruses, the thoughtful lyrics, and the sonic richness of each album.
+There is, however, something that sets this record apart from the rest of the band's catalogue.
+It has to be its exquisitely personal and sincere nature, almost like a sheltering place for all the wayward sons out there, a very realistic reflection on the current condition of the human spirit.

 Report this review (#2672442)